iph0/AnyEvent-Stomper/README.md

 automatically adds `receipt` header for internal usage.

 The command callback is called in one of two cases depending on the presence of the `receipt` header.
-First case, when the command was successfully sent to the server.
+First case, when the command was successfully written to the socket.
 Second case, when the `RECEIPT` frame will be received.
+In first case `on_receipt` callback can be called synchronously.
 If any error occurred during the command execution, the error object is passed to the callback in second argument.
 Error object is the instance of the class [AnyEvent::Stomper::Error](https://metacpan.org/pod/AnyEvent::Stomper::Error).

 The command callback is optional.
 If it is not specified and any error